The 7 Best Reasons to Have a Wellness Program in 2024

 Productivity goes up, customer service is outstanding, problems get solved, and people get creative.
 They like coming to work, they appreciate their employer, they work better with others, and they have high employee morale.

 What is the financial value of having employees with high morale?
 It’s probably impossible to make this calculation but reverse the question and ask it again.
 What does it cost your company when you have employees with poor morale?
 Complaints will go up, the quality of your product or service will suffer, and problems will multiply because poor employee morale can be contagious.
 Poor employee morale can be a company killer.

-There is an enormous amount of research to support the benefits of wellness.
+There is an enormous amount of research to support the benefits of health and wellness.
 A comprehensive wellness program is going to improve employee health and improve your organization’s bottom line.
 It is not going to make all your problems go away, but it is going to help you create a worksite culture of health.

 It will boost and maintain employee morale.
 With an effective wellness program you will improve the lives of your employees and help drive the success of your organization.
 Here is complete list of all the different components of an employee wellness program.